-Between now and next spring, new seating and signage will be fitted and the station toilets and waiting rooms will be revamped.
+Between now and next spring, new seating and vinyl banners sold cheap will be bought and fitted at the station.
+Even the toilets and waiting rooms of the station will be revamped.

 Pigeon netting will be fitted to help keep the space clean and the under-used Victorian building on platforms four and five will be refurbished for potential retail, enterprise and community use.

 Amy Clare, associate sponsor at Network Rail, said: “The Manchester-Preston line upgrade is almost complete.
 This will allow faster, more frequent, more reliable electric trains to run from May onwards.

 “In addition to that, the rail industry is investing a further £1m to make things fresher and nicer for train customers at Bolton.
 We hope station-users notice the difference.”

 Chris Jackson, regional director at Northern, said: “These fantastic improvements at Bolton station will go hand-in-hand with our own plans which, in the very near future, will see the introduction of brand-new trains serving the town – and beyond.